vlang/v/doc/docs.md

 println(user.age)
 ```

-JSON is very popular nowadays, that's why JSON support is built in.
+Because of the ubiquitious nature of JSON, support is built into V.

-The first argument of the `json.decode` function is the type to decode to.
-The second argument is the JSON string.
+the `json.decode` function takes two arguments: the first argument of the `json.decode` function is the type into which the JSON value should be decoded and the second is a string containing the JSON data.

 V generates code for JSON encoding and decoding.
 No runtime reflection is used.
 This results in much better
 performance.